 Public Relations Interns

-The Public Relations department of the Georgia Museum of Art seeks outgoing and hardworking undergraduate PR students that have completed their entry level courses in the Grady School of Journalism.
-Interns are unpaid, but gain valuable experience in writing press releases, newsletter content, blogging and social media campaigns.
+Interns in public relations at the museum are generally (but not exclusively) undergraduate PR students who have completed their entry level courses in the Grady School of Journalism.
+Interns are unpaid, but gain valuable experience in writing press releases and newsletter content, blogging, working on social media campaigns and pitching to publications.
 No art knowledge is necessary, but basic experience in press release and PSA writing is recommended along with general knowledge of Facebook and Twitter.
 Experience with graphic design, Adobe Photoshop and Adobe InDesign is also recommended but not required.
-Interns are required to work 12–14 hours per week around their class schedules and within the museum's office hours of 8 a.m.–5 p.m.
-Interns are also required to work one of the museum's special events per semester, a fun way to experience the museum's many special programs and events.
+Interns are also required to work two special events per semester, a fun way to experience the museum's many programs and events.

 If you are interested in an internship at the Georgia Museum of Art, please fill out an internship application and contact the department in which you are interested.